 At the conclusion of all personal interviews, the DNAP PAC will determine which applicants will be accepted.
-The Dean's Office will call and send acceptance letters to those selected for admission.
+The Admissions Office will call and send acceptance letters to those selected for admission.
 In the acceptance letter, each selected applicant will be given a ONE-WEEK period in which to respond and the deadline will be stated in the invitation.
-If an applicant chooses to accept the offered position in the upcoming class, he must submit the NON-REFUNDABLE DEPOSIT to MTSA with the acceptance response letter by the stated deadline.
+If an applicant chooses to accept the offered position in the upcoming class, he must submit the NON-REFUNDABLE

+DEPOSIT to MTSA with the acceptance response letter by the stated deadline.
 After the stated deadline, if the NON-REFUNDABLE DEPOSIT has not been received at MTSA, the applicant will forfeit the offered position in the upcoming class, and MTSA may then offer the vacant position to an alternate applicant.
+The NON-REFUNDABLE DEPOSIT will be applied to the student's first tuition payment.